Qualifying For A Mortgage: The Basics

 Private Mortgage Insurance

 Many people believe that it's impossible to buy a home if they don't have at least 20% down.
-This actually isn't true.
+In fact, the average down payment is much lower.
 You can buy a home with as little as 3% down, depending on your loan type.
 Some government-backed loans can even allow you to buy a home with $0 down.
-However, you will need at least a 20% down payment if you want to avoid paying for private mortgage insurance (PMI).
+However, you will need at least a 20% down payment if you want to avoid paying for private mortgage insurance (PMI) on conventional loans.

 PMI is a special type of insurance that protects your lender in the event that you default on your loan.
-Despite the fact that PMI affords you no protections as the buyer, most mortgage lenders require that you pay it if you bring less than 20% down at closing.
+Most mortgage lenders require that you pay it on conventional loans if you have less than a 20% down payment.
 You have the option to cancel your PMI once you reach 20% equity in your home by paying down your principal each month.